Fliplet/fliplet-cli/docs/API/components/form-builder.md

     "name": "enquiryType",
     "label": "What is your enquiry about?",
     "options": [{ "id": "Support" }, { "id": "Feedback" }]
   },
   {
+    "_type": "flCheckbox",
+    "name": "How would you like us to contact you", "label": "How would you like us to contact you", "options": [{ "label": "By phone" }, { "label": "By email" }] },
+  {
+    "_type": "flRadio",
+    "name": "What's the best time to contact you", "label": "What's the best time to contact you", "options": [{ "label": "In the morning" }, { "label": "In the afternoon" }] },
+  {
     "_type": "flTextarea",